Considerations for extracting moir\'e-level strain from dark field intensities in transmission electron microscopy

+So since the degeneracy here is a more complex manifestation of the lattice symmetry, we develop an application-specific approach for which we can use physical intuition regarding sample morphology to reduce computational cost. \cite{van2023rotational, kazmierczak2021strain} Future work adapting more general phase unwrapping approaches to this application may be promising.
+We also note that since we only care for the derivative of the displacement, it may be possible in principle to avoid unwrapping altogether by modifying the finite difference stencil as done in essentially non-oscillatory schemes. \cite{cockburn1998essentially, liu1994weighted} We found this strategy sensitive in practice to noise.

-We therefore seek to find the optimal $s_{jk}, n_{jk}, m_{jk}$ at each pixel location $(j,k)$ given $\textbf{u}_{jk}$ such that the (squared) euclidean distance of $\textbf{u}^{\rm{unwrap}}_{jk}$ from all four of its neighbors is minimized, thus minimizing a quadratic cost function to variations in integer parameters.
+Thus to unwrap the displacement field and obtain moiré-scale strain, we seek to find the optimal $s_{xy}, n_{xy}, m_{xy}$ at each pixel location $(x,y)$ given $\textbf{u}_{xy}$ such that the (squared) euclidean distance of $\textbf{u}^{\rm{unwrap}}_{xy}$ from all four of its neighbors is minimized, thus minimizing a quadratic cost function to variations in integer parameters. \cite{van2023rotational}

 Liberal use of integer quadratic programming is prohibitively expensive, so we considerably pre-process the data so that it need only be applied in small regions.
-We first pre-processed the data using physical intuition regarding its geometry, partitioning the displacements into zones of constant lattice vector offsets $(n,m)$, such that $n_{jk}, m_{jk} = n_i, m_i$ for all pixels $(j,k)$ in region i.
+We first pre-processed the data using physical intuition regarding its geometry, partitioning the displacements into zones of constant lattice vector offsets $(n_r,m_r)$, such that $n_{xy}, m_{xy} = n_r, m_r$ for all pixels $(x,y)$ in region r. \cite{van2023rotational}